 You wake up from a dreamless sleep and you find that to be inconvenient.
-You throw some water at your body while trying to figure out who you are and you hope that you’ll discover along the way.
+You throw some water at your body while trying to figure out who you are and you hope that you’ll figure it out along the way.
 You wipe with the towel that smells like yesterday and then dress yourself with the same worn up clothes.
 You get out of the house and you walk as if you take somebody else’s steps.
-On the street dogs are barking and you remember that they never yap at a good man.
+Out on the streets, dogs are barking and you remember what you once heard an old man say: “they never yap at a good man”.
 It’s a strange feeling – to have the dogs remind you who you are.
 As if they know much.

 You get home and you go to bed.
 Soon you sink into oblivion, that inappropriate sleep without dreams.
 A doll which forgot itself on the shelf.